 June will be missed by her many nieces, nephews, grand-nieces, grand-nephews, children of friends, and by Jana Galanska, her caregiver and friend for the last year and a half.

-There was a rally for unity when both of her children were out of the country and could not attend, though we wanted to.
+There was a rally for Canadian unity in 1995 and both of her children were unable to attend, although they wanted to.
 June said, "It doesn't matter, I'm going, and I'll have both of you with me regardless."
-Well, that runs both ways: we will also always have her with us, with her intelligence, love and generosity of spirit.
-Thank goodness.
+Well, that runs both ways, and thankfully she will also always be with us: her intelligence, love and generosity of spirit.

-We are grateful to the staff at Venvi Windsor Park for looking after Mom these last few months, and to the staff at the General Hospital for their gentle care this last week.
+We are grateful to the staff at Venvi Windsor Park for looking after June these last few months, and at the Ottawa Hospital General Campus for their gentle care this last week.